Home Violent Crimes Carjacking

 • The vehicle was given to the perpetrator without threat and fear; therefore, the charge should be robbery and not carjacking.

-If you are charged with carjacking, then you should contact a violent crime defense lawyer immediately to begin working on your defense.
+If you are charged with carjacking, then you should contact a Los Angeles violent crime defense lawyer immediately to begin working on your defense.
 Werksman Jackson & Quinn LLP operates in Southern California and our expertise covers a wide area of the law, both state and federal.

 We have proven experience and positive results with our defense of violent crimes and we understand your situation.
 Our highly educated and dedicated team offers you the most thorough and supportive defense with the greatest resources available.
 We are here for you.